bella0011/CICD/README.md

 ## **CICD Tools and Why They Are Used**
-CICD tools are used to facilitate continuous integration and continuous delivery.
-They automate the software development process by supporting integration, testing and deployment.
+CICD tools are used to facilitate continuous integration and continuous delivery by automating CICD workflows or 'pipelines'.
+They supporting integration, testing and deployment.
 A few popular CICD tools include:
-- Jenkins:
+- Jenkins
-- BitBucket Pipelines:
+- BitBucket Pipelines
-- AWS Code Pipeline:
+- AWS Code Pipeline
-- Circle CI:
+- Circle CI
-- Azure Pipelines:
+- Azure Pipelines
-- GitLab:
+- GitLab
-- Atlassian Bamboo:
+- Atlassian Bamboo

 ## Resources